+TASC (Test Assessing Secondary Completion) is a program designed to provide an alternative option for students who have not met with success in a diploma-based program.
 Students who are not reading at a ninth grade level are considered Pre-TASC, and their program will consist of remediation to make them eligible for TASC instruction by using a combination of one-on-one, blended and software-based instructional approaches.
 This program can begin serving students starting at age 16 who have completed the school year in which they turned 16, or such older maximum compulsory age as the Board of Education of the school district may require for school attendance pursuant to Section 3205 (3) of the Education Law.
-This program does embed special education services.
+This program allows for special education services to be provided through CoSer 209.
 Student characteristics: